 Wireless charging is seen by many as one of the biggest possible advancements we could have for personal computing in this century.
 Cables – messy, unwieldy, and with a predilection to getting lost at the most inconvenient times – could be a thing of the past in just the next couple of years.
 In addition to computers, wireless charging could make its way to the automotive industry with electric vehicles, making the charging process virtually automatic.

 There are two kinds of wireless charging technologies (WCT): magnetic induction and resonance charging.
 Basically, the difference is distance: magnetic induction requires that the receiver be in direct contact with the transmitter, or charging device; resonance charging requires that the receiver merely be placed near the transmitter for charging.

-As debuted at IDF 2012, the Ultrabook transmitter recharging configuration will actually take up very little space (21 cm ², 7 cm x 3 cm x 5 mm) within the form factor.
+As debuted at IDF 2012, the transmitter recharging configuration will actually take up very little space (21 cm ², 7 cm x 3 cm x 5 mm) within a form factor.
 On the receiver side, we’re talking even smaller 5.6 cm ²), so definitely no chance of our smartphones, tablets, or mice getting bigger all of a sudden.

 Intel and IDT

-Integrated Device Technology (IDT) will be developing and delivering integrated transmitter and receiver chipsets for Intel’s Wireless Charging Technology based on resonance charging technology, targeted for deployment within Ultrabooks, PCs, smartphones, and the plethora of other standalone devices (like Smart Watches) out there on the market.
+Integrated Device Technology (IDT) will be developing and delivering integrated transmitter and receiver chipsets for Intel’s Wireless Charging Technology based on resonance charging technology, targeted for deployment within computers, PCs, smartphones, and the plethora of other standalone devices (like Smart Watches) out there on the market.